icerpc/icerpc-docs/pages/icerpc-core/icerpc-protocol/mapping-rpcs-to-streams.md

 icerpc transmits the response fields without attaching any meaning to their values or presence.

-The response header is specified in Slice (LINK) and encoded using Slice2:
+The response header is specified in Slice [Slice](../../slice) and encoded using Slice2:

 ```slice
 compact struct Response {